adazzle/react-data-grid/README.md

 - [Contributing](CONTRIBUTING.md)

 > **Important** <br />
-> `Rolldown` by default uses `lightningcss` to minify css which has a [bug minifying light-dark syntax](https://github.com/parcel-bundler/lightningcss/issues/873).
+> `rolldown-vite` by default uses `lightningcss` to minify css which has a [bug minifying light-dark syntax](https://github.com/parcel-bundler/lightningcss/issues/873).
 You can switch to `esbuild` as a workaround

 ```ts
 build: {